KhronosGroup/Vulkan-Hpp/docs/Building.md

 If a `clang-format` executable is found by CMake, the define `CLANG_FORMAT_EXECUTABLE` is set accordingly.
 In that case, the generated headers are formatted using the `.clang-format` file located in the root directory of this project; otherwise, the formatting is left as hard-coded in the generator.

+Use `clang-format` version 21.1.0 to format the generated files.

 ### Custom views of Vulkan-Hpp objects in Visual Studio

 [`VulkanHpp.natvis`](../VulkanHpp.natvis) provides a custom view over `vk::Flags` for Visual Studio.
 Add this file to the directory of your Visual Studio installation (`%USERPROFILE%\Documents\Visual Studio 2022\Visualizers`). `vk::Flags` will be appropriately formatted in the debugger.